 The 4-year program in fashion design emphasizes the creative and technical aspects of the field and provides students with the training they need to create clothing for wholesale and retail markets.
 Both design and merchandising majors complete a core curriculum that includes topics in costume history, computer imaging, textiles and visual merchandising.
 Aspiring professionals also learn how to develop promotional plans and produce a fashion show.

 Coursework specific to sewing includes training in apparel construction, draping and flat pattern design.
 Future design professionals also take courses in drawing and fashion illustration, computer-aided design and accessory design.
 The program culminates in a senior design collection and a portfolio.
 Additional program features include the opportunity to participate in up to three internships and the option to spend a semester abroad.

 The Art and Design Department of the College of Fine Arts and Humanities offers programs in fashion design and merchandising, art education and studio art.
 Although it's not required, the submission of a portfolio may enable a student to receive a portfolio scholarship.

 This 4-year program helps students at all levels develop their drawing and illustration skills.
 The core curriculum includes coursework in clothing instruction, draping and patternmaking.
 Prior sewing experience is recommended, but not required.

 To fulfill the liberal arts requirements, students take courses in math and science, communication, literature and world history.
 This program provides students with the opportunity to focus on children's, men's and women's clothing.
 Additional course topics are available in 3-D and digital design, fashion history and merchandising.
-The program culminates in a 3-credit internship and a senior fashion collection.
+The program culminates in a 1-semester internship and a senior fashion collection.
 There is also the option of taking the minor in fashion at the university.

 Savannah College of Art & Design